...

 Raw steel in different forms

-Steel is an alloy of iron and carbon, with the carbon content varying from 0.2% to 2.1% by weight.
-While iron and carbon are the main constituents, other elements such as manganese, silicon, and phosphorus may also be present in minor amounts.
+Steel alloy is composed of iron and carbon, with the carbon content varying from 0.2% to 2.1% by weight.
+While iron and carbon are the main constituents, other elements, such as manganese, silicon, and phosphorus, may also be present in minor amounts.
 There are several types of steel, classified based on their carbon content, alloying elements, and heat treatment processes.
 These include mild steel, stainless steel, and high-strength, low-alloy steel, among others.

 Steel is known for its strength, durability, and versatility, which make it suitable for a wide range of applications.
 Its usage spans from construction and automotive to tools and cutlery.